tomasvn/text-editor/README.md

   - [x] Toggle between few colors
   - [x] Manipulate CSS custom properties
 * [ ] It should have a virtual keyboard
-  - _Build own keyboard or use library for keyboard?_

 ## Upcoming work
 * [ ] Add basic design